dahlia/awesome-sqlalchemy/README.rst

 bottle-sqlalchemy_
    A Bottle_ plugin to manage SQLAlchemy session to your application.

+filteralchemy_
+   Declarative query builder that auto-generates filter parameters from models and parses request parameters using marshmallow-sqlalchemy_ and webargs_.

 Flask-SQLAlchemy_
    Flask-SQLAlchemy is an extension for Flask_ that adds support for SQLAlchemy to your application.